How to kill Jesus

 This is the same answer Jesus gave Judas (26:25).
 It’s one variation on the more direct response that Mark reported: “I am” (Mark 14:62).

 Today, someone that upset might punch a hole through the drywall.
 One difference might be that punching a hole in the drywall is not considered acceptable or intelligent.
 But in ancient times, ripping clothes was a conventional way of expressing anger or grief.

-While Jesus was eating a meal at Bethany, Matthew says a woman poured onto the head of Jesus “expensive perfume” (26:7).
-Mark does, too (14:3).
+While Jesus was eating a meal at Bethany, Matthew says, a woman poured onto the head of Jesus “expensive perfume” (26:7).
+Mark does so, too (14:3).
 Neither writer says why she did this.
 What might be some possible reasons she would have emptied onto Jesus a jar full of perfume worth a year’s salary?

 In defending the woman who anointed him with extravagantly expensive perfume, Jesus said, “Why are you giving this woman a hard time… Look, you’ll always have poor people you can help” (26:10-11).
 How is that not selfish and insensitive of Jesus?

 We can only guess why Judas betrayed Jesus for 30 silver coins and then regretted it when Jewish leaders sentenced Jesus to death— regretted it enough to hang himself.
 Pick a guess or add one of your own.